Detritus: Consumers

 There is an extremely large number of detritus feeders in water.
 After all, a large quantity of material is carried in by water currents.
 Even if an organism stays in a fixed position, as long as it has a system for filtering water, it will be able to obtain enough food to get by.
 Many immobile organisms survive in this way, using developed gills or tentacles to filter the water to take in food, a process known as filter feeding.

 Another more widely used method of feeding, which also incorporates filter feeding, is a system where an organism secretes mucus to catch the detritus in lumps, and then carries these to its mouth using an area of cilia.
-This is called mucus feeding.

 Many organisms, including sea slugs and serpent's starfish, scoop up the detritus which has settled on the water bed.
 Bivalves which live inside the water bed do not simply suck in water through their tubes, but also extend them to fish for detritus on the surface of the bed.